Toloka/docs/en/guide/concepts/access.md

 {% endnote %}

+{% endcut %}

-#### How do I change my account type from "Requester" to "Toloker"?
+{% cut "How do I change my account type from “Requester” to “Toloker”?" %}

-You can't change the account type from "Requester" to "Toloker".
+You can't change the account type from “Requester” to “Toloker”.

 If you want to complete tasks, you need to register in Toloka once again, with a different username, but as a Toloker.